GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 A suite which tests that linux licensing and windows activation are working successfully.

-#### TestArePackagesLegal
-Test that all installed packages are licensed for 'open source' use.

-- <b>Background</b>: The contents of GCE Images representing Linux distributions consist of hundreds or thousands of software components that have not been created by Google or by the OS vendor.
-In order to provide software written by other people, all the software must be appropriately licensed in order to grant Google the legal right for distribution.

-- <b>Test logic</b>: Look at the 'LICENSE' or 'copyright' files provided by every installed system package, checking for known license names or identifying strings.
-Fail if any license is found which is not in the known-good list.

 #### TestLinuxLicense
 Validate the image has the appropriate license attached